|

 - The cost of selecting a survivor option varies according to the

-option you choose; your age; and, in some cases, the age of the
+option you choose; the age you are closest to retirement; and, in some cases, the age

 the different survivor options please refer the following benefit